Thedustbustr/Carpet-Extra-Extras/README.md

-# Better-Carpet-Bots
+# Carpet-Extra-Extras
-A carpet extension aimed at improving the carpet bots/fake players
+Even more features for the carpet mod